bot-app/trading/docs/docker_quickstart.md

 * [Linux](https://docs.docker.com/install/)

 !!!
 Info "Docker compose install"
-    Freqtrade documentation assumes the use of Docker desktop (or the docker compose plugin).
+    Trading documentation assumes the use of Docker desktop (or the docker compose plugin).
     While the docker-compose standalone installation still works, it will require changing all `docker compose` commands from `docker compose` to `docker-compose` to work (e.g. `docker compose up -d` will become `docker-compose up -d`).

 ???
 Warning "Docker on windows"
     If you just installed docker on a windows system, make sure to reboot your system, otherwise you might encounter unexplainable Problems related to network connectivity to docker containers.

-## Freqtrade with docker
+## Trading with docker

-Freqtrade provides an official Docker image on [Dockerhub](https://hub.docker.com/r/tradingorg/trading/), as well as a [docker compose file](https://github.com/bot-app/trading/blob/stable/docker-compose.yml) ready for usage.
+Trading provides an official Docker image on [Dockerhub](https://hub.docker.com/r/tradingorg/trading/), as well as a [docker compose file](https://github.com/bot-app/trading/blob/stable/docker-compose.yml) ready for usage.

 !!!
 Note
     - The following section assumes that `docker` is installed and available to the logged in user.